brodjustice/semi_static/README.md

 = SemiStatic

-A Rails 3 Engine to get you quickly started with a fast, cached, static website.
-Can however dynamically add content hence the name 'semi-static'.
+A Rails 5 Engine to get you quickly started with a fast, cached, static website.
+There is a small CRM so you can dynamically add content hence the name 'semi-static'.
 The HTML site should load very quickly on mobile and desktop devices, and should get a 100% rating on Google pagespeed.

 Some tricks that are used to get the fast performance: